 The relationship was originally discovered in research regarding sleep since histamine is in charge of wakefulness.

-The new research suggests that the chemical GABA acts against histamine, like a chemical “brake” preventing wakefulness being too intense.
+The new research suggests that the chemical GABA acts against histamine, like a chemical “brake” preventing wakefulness from being too intense.

-Histamine is notorious to reacting to plant material.
+Histamine is notorious for reacting to plant material.

 All the plant material in full-spectrum is going the wrong direction in terms of GABA levels and anxiety in general.

 On top of this, all the research is on CBD by itself (which is called Isolate).

 It's one of the reasons we focus on CBD Isolate.

 We ran into the same issues trying big brands that sold the benefits of full-spectrum but left us with nasty histamine side effects (including anxiety).